 - There should not be any gaps between each Marking Period.
 Any data entered before or between a marking period will not count.
 Avoiding gaps will help you avoid data accidentally being lost.

-- Unlike School Year, Marking Periods can be unique to each school.
+- Unlike School Year, Marking Periods can be different for each school.

 - There are no restrictions to the number of Marking Periods you can have.
 You can set it up to best match your school's needs (quarters, trimesters, etc).